Library Directors

 Other Education or Training

 Many library directors choose to continue their education by attending conferences, training seminars, webinars, and workshops.
 Continuing education classes keep library directors current with emerging trends in information services.
-These educational opportunities are provided by the American Library Association, Library Leadership and Management Association (an affiliate of the ALA), and many other professional associations.
+These educational opportunities are provided by the American Library Association (ALA), Music Library Association, Special Libraries Association, and many other professional associations.
+Some recent learning opportunities from the ALA included Strategic Planning: What Your Library Board Needs to Know; The Top 5 Mistakes Renovating Your Library; Build Better: Effective Library Project Management; and Translating Mission Statements into Metrics.

 Certification, Licensing, and Special Requirements